-Peter is a partner in a leading independent firm of business advisors and joined the Board of Trustees in 2009.
+Until his recent retirement, Peter was a partner in a leading independent firm of business advisors and joined the Board of Trustees in 2009.

 A chartered accountant by profession, he is also involved with a number of other charities and the education sector, both professionally and personally.

 Peter brings to the board significant experience of strategic planning as well as finance, having spent seven years as a non-executive director of Humber NHS Foundation Trust.

 “NAPA is like Hull, punching well above its weight – and that’s entirely down to the staff and the students.
 I feel privileged to be a part of it.”

 Henrietta is an independent Producer based in the North working in the arts and cultural sectors.